mslonina/Mechanic/INSTALL.md

 The script requires wget/curl and cmake to be installed on your system.

-    # edit the install_mechanic.sh
+First, export `PATH` and `LD_LIBRARY_PATH` to point to our new Mechanic environment (Mac OS X users need to adjust `DYLD_LIBRARY_PATH` insted of `LD_LIBRARY_PATH`):

+    export PATH=/path/to/mechanic-opt/bin:$PATH
+    export LD_LIBRARY_PATH=/path/to/mechanic-opt/lib:$LD_LIBRARY_PATH

-    # change CC, CXX, FC, F77 to point to your compilers, i.e.
+Before running the script, please edit following variables to point to your compiler:

     # CC=icc
     # CXX=icpc
     # FC=ifort
     # F77=ifort

-    # run the script
+Running the script:

     chmod +x install_mechanic.sh
     ./install_mechanic.sh

-After the successfull installation you should adjust `LD_LIBRARY_PATH` and `PATH` variables to point to the Mechanic environment, i.e.
+After the successfull installation, for an everyday usage, you may adjust your shell variables to point to the Mechanic environment, i.e.

     # for Bash users, edit .bashrc file:
     export PATH=/path/to/mechanic-opt/bin:$PATH
     export LD_LIBRARY_PATH=/path/to/mechanic-opt/lib:$LD_LIBRARY_PATH

-Note: Mac OS X users need to adjust `DYLD_LIBRARY_PATH`

 Gentoo users
 ------------